pebreo/pebreo.github.io/begin/addendum.md

-## Convergence of favtors responsinle for inventions
+## Convergence of factors responsinle for inventions

 | Invention      | Key breakthrough | Factors that converged                              |
 | -------------- | ---------------- | --------------------------------------------------- |